wb14123/blog/jekyll/_posts/2023-03-13-Infrastructure-Setup-for-High-Availability.markdown

 ## Database: CockroachDB

-Even though we can make persistent work with distributed storage, it's better to avoid it if possible because of the setup complexity and performance impact.
+Even though we can make persistence work with distributed storage, it's better to avoid it if possible because of the setup complexity and performance impact.
 (This is more of the case of a self-hosted solution, distributed storage from cloud providers is very easy to use, and is also used by the VM so there is no difference in performance).
 We've listed some options above.
 In this section, we will look at how to create a database for the services to use so that they don't need to store data on disks.

 Here I will use CockroachDB as an example.
 But this introduction should help you to set up other similar systems like Elastic Search.
 Cockroach DB is a distributed database that is compatible with PostgreSQL.
 It's built with HA in mind, so it has good guarantees and is easy to set up.
 I've checked lots of HA solutions for PostgreSQL and all of them have less guarantee (lots of them have no information about the consistency and availability level they provide, and I found them half-baked with a closer look) while are much harder to set up.
 I've written [a blog about Spanner that also talks about Cockroach DB](/2018-07-29-A-Review-on-Spanner-and-Open-Source-Implementations.html) if you are interested in more details.
 Overall I have a good impression of it: the tech writings are solid, and the support is nice: when I have an issue and report it in the forum, the response is usually very quick and useful even though I'm just a free user.